This update is a response to a standing request from a couple of sources that we also share with regular visitors to our Advisor Perspectives pages.

 The request is for real (inflation-adjusted) charts of the S&P 500, Dow 30, and Nasdaq Composite.
-In response, I maintain two overlays — one with the nominal price, excluding dividends, and the other with the price adjusted for inflation based on the Consumer Price Index for Urban Consumers (which is usually just refer to as the CPI).
-The charts below have been updated through the December 31, 2014 close.
+Here two overlays — one with the nominal price, excluding dividends, and the other with the price adjusted for inflation based on the Consumer Price Index for Urban Consumers (which is usually just refer to as the CPI).

 The charts above are based on price only.
 But what about dividends?
 Would the inclusion of dividends make a significant difference?
-I'll close this post with a reprint of my latest chart update of the S&P 500 total return on a $1,000 investment at the 2000 high.
+Let's take a look at the return on $1,000 invested in the SPY ETF at its March 2000 peak.

-Total return, including reinvested dividends, certainly looks better, but the real (inflation-adjusted) purchasing power of that $1,000 is currently only 342 dollars above break-even.
-That equates to a 1.98% annualized real return.
+The total return certainly looks better, but the real (inflation-adjusted) purchasing power of that $1,000 is currently only 306 dollars above break-even, a real compounded annual return of 1.78%.